The Kirillov model in families: Abstract

 \section{Abstract}

 Let $F$ be a non archimedean local field, let $k$ be an algebraically closed field of characteristic $\ell$ different from the residual characteristic of $F$, and let $A$ be a commutative Noetherian $W(k)$-algebra, where $W(k)$ denotes the Witt vectors.
-Using the Rankin-Selberg functional equations and extending recent results of the second author, we show that if $V$ is an $A[\GL_n(F)]$-module of Whittaker type, then the mirabolic restriction map on its Whittaker {space} is injective.
+By extending recent results of the second author regarding the Rankin-Selberg functional equations, we show that if $V$ is an $A[\GL_n(F)]$-module of Whittaker type, then the mirabolic restriction map on its Whittaker {space} is injective.
+This gives a new quick proof of the existence of Kirillov models for representations of Whittaker type, including complex representations, which generalizes to the $\ell$-modular and families setting, in contrast with the previous proofs.
 In the special case where $A=k=\Fl$ and $V$ is irreducible generic, our result in particular answers a question of Vignéras from \cite{VigGL2}.